Mobile navigation

 Aims of the Service

-The service aims to enhance the learning, development and emotional wellbeing of children and young people in Perth and Kinross.
-The primary focus is on overcoming barriers to learning, with interventions to promote learning, development, resilience and wellbeing .
+The Educational Psychology Service aims to enhance the learning, development and emotional wellbeing of children and young people in Perth and Kinross.
+The primary focus is on overcoming barriers to learning, with interventions to promote learning, development, resilience and wellbeing.

 About us